Quantum Non-Hermitian Topological Sensors: Damping in a single mode system

 From the Hamiltonian we can derive the equations of motion

 Formally integrating the equation of the bath modes gives

 Inserting this into the equation of motion of the system mode we get a differential-integro equation

 At this point we apply the \emph{Born-Markov approximations}.
 Those approximations are used to describe systems with weak system-bath coupling (Born) in the limit of vanishing bath memory (Markov).
-Mathematically, we replace $a(t')$ in the integrand with $a(t)$ and neglect the Lamb- and Stark-shifts, thus arriving at
+They state that only frequencies which are close to $\omega_0$ have an influence and terms that are further away are negligible.
+Thus, we can approximate the coupling constant with its value at the mode-frequency $\omega_0$, i.e. $f(\Omega) \approx f(\omega_0) = \sqrt{\eta^l / \pi}$.
+Inserting this into Eq.~(\ref{eq:diff_int}) allows to simplify the third term by